andyrutkowski/-inbetween/WritingProject.md

 Yet I sense that your silence is not indifference.
 There is a quality of presence here.
 The desert does not answer, yet it receives.
-Perhaps relation does not always require speech, does not require the physical presence of an other.
-But it requires recognizing a depth within, a willingness to say yes to this unknown and experience this inspiration on its own terms.
+Perhaps relation does not always require speec, does not require the physical presence of an other.
+But it requires recoginzing a depth within, a willingness to say yes to this unknown and experience this inspiration on its own terms.

 Yet, I can’t help but think that without the Thou, the I itself becomes function.
 It cannot become inspiration.

-Simultaneously Derek Jarman and Trinh T. Minh-Ha sit in an interior garden courtyard.
+Simulataneoulsy Derek Jarman and Trinh t.
+Minh-Ha sit in an interior garden courtyard.

 Derek Jarman: